JaswanthKumar8489/LiveSNAKEGAME-main-main/README.md

 <b>Hey guys..!<br>
-  I am Jayanth from VEMU institute of technology<br>
+  I am Jaswanth Kumar from VEMU institute of technology<br>
   This project is mainly using python and opencv.<br></b>
 # LiveSNAKEGAME